 Editor says, what if Prince Charlie crossed the Swarkestone Bridge? muses Jeff Provine on This Day in Alternate History Please note that the opinions expressed in this post do not necessarily reflect the views of the author(s).
-This article is part of the Jeff Provine Blog thread.

 Story Tags Permalinks: Post, Day.
 Browse Thread: Jeff Provine Blog Era: 18th Source: Jeff Provine’s Blog Labels: Swarkestone Bridge, Prince Charles, Glorious Revolution, England's Revolution, Stuart dynasty.